 Beam clamps are known for providing adequate support and portable means of attaching a hoist to a lifting beam or runway.
 They are crucial to the industrial sector as they offer proper support and better load control.
-There are 3 types of beam clamps available in the market.
+There are 3 types of beam clamps available on the market.
 Let’s take a look at all 3 types-

 Scissor Type Beam Clamps

 One of the basic clamp types, the scissor beam clamp is considered ideal for the majority of lifting applications.
 Since it used a scissor action to manipulate the weight of the load and apply clamping load, it is called a scissor-type beam clamp.
 The clamping jaws of this beam clamp are quite rough and hence enable them to form a better grip.

 Before you put it into use, make sure to check its condition and inspect the pivot bolt and watch for any sort of wear and tear.
 You must also check the SWL, identification, and the beam it can be used with.

 Screw thread, screw spigot, and tommy bar must be checked thoroughly.
 SWL and identification must also be checked properly before it is put to use.